ArnNied/tictactoe/README.md

 # Tic Tac Toe
 - Customizable board size
 - PvP or PvE
-- 3 levels of AI clustering aggresiveness
+- 3 levels of AI clustering aggressiveness

 ## How to run
 1. Navigate to folder